The Full Story

 Check for a "new grandparent" class at a local hospital.
 Grandparents don't need classes in loving grandbabies.
 But, classes can help them learn about what's needed now to bring baby up safely.

 Your pediatrician can answer questions that grandparents have about their grandchildren's health and safety.
 Of course, if they have questions about poisons and poison prevention, poison specialists are available 24 hours a day: 1-800-222-1222.
+If you suspect someone has come into contact with a poison, check the webPOISONCONTROL® online tool for guidance, or call Poison Control.

 Rose Ann Gould Soloway, RN, BSN, MSEd, DABAT emerita